agupta-git/cloudera_watsonx/README.md

 ![image](/assets/IMG-Hue_Output.png)

-5. In the end, this NiFi flow sends out a notification email to the user.
+5. In the end, a notification email goes out to the user acknowledging the receipt of the document.

 ![image](/assets/IMG-Email.png)